Do you want to learn how to add tags, attributes, and categories to your WooCommerce products?

 You can also enable archives by checking the ‘Enable Archives’ box.
 This gives you the ability to display all items that share that attribute on a single page.

 After that, you need to choose the ‘Default sort order.’
-This is the order your products will appear on the shop page for that attribute.
+This is the order that your products will appear on the shop page for that attribute.

 We’ll choose the ‘Custom ordering’ option to give more control, but you can also order by name, and term ID.

 Then, click the ‘Add attribute’ button to add it to the attribute table.

 Now, you need to click the ‘Configure terms’ link to add terms to the attribute.

 For example, if you created an attribute called ‘Color,’ then you can add the individual colors as terms.

 This brings up a screen similar to the main attribute screen, where you need to enter the name, slug, and optional description.

 Then, click the ‘Add New Color’ button to save your attribute terms.
 You can add as many attribute terms as you want by repeating the process.